Joanna (Msmillar) has written for many years on do-it-yourself car repair and maintenance.

 With that being said, I have found men to be the best option when looking for a jump start, merely because they usually know cars to some degree, usually, but not always, compared to most women that have never opened the hood of a car.

 Attach the Jumper Cables: Positive Then Negative

 So, you have a willing subject for the jump start.
 You have jumper cables in hand.

 - Start with the "jumper vehicle".
 With the engine turned off, take the positive jumper cable in one hand, and the negative in the other (remember red is + and black is -).
-Look at the battery in the vehicle, determine which one is positive, it will have a + sign near it.
-Squeeze the alligator clip open, clamp it onto the positive terminal.
+Look at the battery in the vehicle and determine which one is positive; it will have a + sign near it.
+Squeeze the alligator clip open and clamp it onto the positive terminal.
 Then, do the same with the negative.
 By placing the positive first and the negative second you can avoid unwanted sparks.

-- Check to make sure the jumper cables are not near any moving parts of both engine, like the fan and belts.
+- Check to make sure the jumper cables are not near any moving parts of both engines, like the fan and belts.
 Start the "jumper vehicle".

 - After you've started the "jumper vehicle" try starting the dead vehicle.
-On occasion, especially if your trying to jump a large engine, you will need to wait a few minutes for the "jumper vehicle" to charge the dead battery a little bit.
-Otherwise you can rev-up the engine on the "jumper vehicle" to generate enough amperage to allow the dead battery to start the car.
+On occasion, especially if you're trying to jump a large engine, you will need to wait a few minutes for the "jumper vehicle" to charge the dead battery a little bit.
+Otherwise, you can rev up the engine on the "jumper vehicle" to generate enough amperage to allow the dead battery to start the car.